microsoft/vscode/src/vs/editor/browser/services/treeSitterServices/tokenization-comparison.md

 - tree-sitter-typescript.wasm file is 1300 kB
 - web-tree-sitter library when unpacked has size 246 kB
-- TODO: Tried to use webpack-bundle-analyzer (among others) in order to find the effect of the library on the bundle size.
+- TODO: Tried to use webpack-bundle-analyzer (among others) in order to find the effect of the web-tree-sitter library on the bundle size.
 Attempt to display the data from the stats.json shows empty visualization.

 _performance_